[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Click the Finalize Setup button.
 To make sure Duplicator is connected to the cloud, scroll down to the bottom and hit Test [Storage Service] Connection.

-As a final step, I’d recommend adjusting the Max Packages value.
+As a final step, I’d recommend adjusting the Max Backups value.
 This will limit the number of backups that are stored in your cloud account, so you never overpay for storage.

 Now that Duplicator Pro is armed with cloud storage, it’s time to create your first remote backup!
 This backup will be a complete snapshot of your website, capturing all essential elements for a full restoration if needed.

-First, navigate to Duplicator Pro » Packages » Create New.
+First, navigate to Duplicator Pro » Backups » Add New.

-To easily find the backup later, rename it.
-Otherwise, Duplicator will give the backup a unique name with your site title and random numbers.
+To easily find the backup later, customize the name with dynamic tags.

 In the Storage settings, you’ll see all of the storage options you’ve enabled.
 Click on the new cloud service you just set up.

-The Archive section lets you customize your site backup.
-For a full backup, choose All.
+Then, customize your site backup.
+For a complete backup, choose Full Site.
 However, you can easily check or uncheck elements to only save necessary data.

 Here are all of the custom backup options you can select:

 Hit Next.
 Duplicator will scan your website’s files, database, and other selected elements.
-To back up your site, click on Build.
+To back up your site, click on Create Backup.

 Duplicator will then create copies of your site’s data and compress them into a zip file.
 It’ll immediately be sent over to cloud storage.